 N = No curve

-We’ve oversimplified this system here—it also includes a series of precise modifiers to indicate global alignment, identify the angle of pelvic tilt, and so on.
+This system also includes a series of precise modifiers to indicate global alignment, identify the angle of pelvic tilt, and so on.
 The important thing to know is that the SRS–Schwab designations are widely used in diagnosis and surgical planning.

 Medications, along with heating pads and ice packs, are frequently recommended to relieve the pain associated with spine deformities.
 But treatment always targets the underlying deformity, not just its signs and symptoms.